 This Easy Guacamole Recipe is near and dear to my heart.
 My mom came up with a version of this homemade dip years ago; we ate it at nearly every family gathering, game night and picnic.
 Unfortunately I didn’t get her to write down her recipe before she passed away.
-But between my brother and me, I think we finally figured it out.
-This simple recipe is spicy yet mild enough to eat all night long.
-Minimal chopping required and only a few easy ingredients.
-Delicious!

 - Look for a darker shade.
 Ripe avocados tend to be darker green on the outside.
 Bright green ones are usually not ripe enough.
-So if you can, pick some of the ones with a darker outer hue.

 - Give it a squeeze.
 Gently press your fingers around the avocado to test for firmness.
 A perfectly ripe avocado will have a little give to it without feeling too mushy.